 It’s readily apparent that a feature-rich CRM solution like Microsoft Dynamics is hard to compete with.
 Though there are plenty of competitors on the market as far as reliable CRM solutions go, many of them fall short in comparison to Microsoft Dynamics.
 In their attempt to compensate, some might offer integrations.

-Microsoft Dynamics offers you a slew of tools that are already built-in.
+Microsoft Dynamics offers you a slew of tools that are already built in.
 All you need to do is get specific on the type of solutions your organization needs.

-Comparing The Best CRM Software
+Reviews of the Best CRM Software